 - Inappropriate use of physical or chemical restraints

-- Physical or mental abuse or punishment.
+- Physical or mental abuse or punishment

-The NF (any Medicare SNF or Medicaid facility which is not an ICF for the mentally retarded) must inform residents orally and in writing of their legal rights.
-The HCFA draft regulations provide all incidents of abuse be reported to the nursing home administrator of to any other agency designated by State law.
+The nursing facility or NF (any Medicare SNF or Medicaid facility which is not an ICF for the mentally retarded) must inform residents orally and in writing of their legal rights.
+The HCFA draft regulations provide all incidents of abuse be reported to the nursing home administrator or to any other agency designated by State law.
 Residents may file a complaint concerning abuse or neglect with the State survey/certification agency.
 The NF must permit the State Ombudsmen access to the resident and the resident’s clinical records with the permission of the resident or the resident’s legal representative.

-The NFs will be required to verify the competency of applicants prior to their employment as nurse aides.
+NFs are required to verify applicant competency prior to their employment as nurse aides.
 No nurse aide may be employed for more than four months unless the individual has completed State-approved training or successfully passed a competency test.
 Verification of a nurse aides competency will be strengthened through the required use of a State maintained nurse aide registry.
 This registry will certify that the individual has met the required training requirements and indicate the documented findings, not limited to convictions, of resident abuse, neglect, or misappropriation of resident property involving an individual listed in the registry.
 If the State determines a nurse aide has been involved in these activities, the State will, after notice and reasonable opportunity to rebut allegations in a hearing, notify the nurse aide and the nurse aide registry.